One Direction: Harry Styles Is Planning To Take Over Hollywood

 Harry apparently hopes to follow that up with a Grammy for his music solo work.

-Many outlets have reported that Harry is working with a slew of producers, friend and fellow musicians, including Meghan Trainor, to prepare material for his first solo album.
+Many outlets have reported that Harry is working with a slew of producers, friends, and fellow musicians, including Meghan Trainor, to prepare material for his first solo album.

 The source also said that Harry has been bitten by the acting bug — he loves it and wants to do more.